ssddanbrown/Open-Source-Confusion-Cases/readme.md

 As far as I can tell, nothing within the AGPLv3 requires the source code to be kept public (unless publicly distributing) and nothing prevents code being cloned in a private repository.

 I discovered this after a Redditor had shared their project with a similar confused statement, believing the AGPLv3 worked in this way, after using the cal.com repo for reference.
 I [queried this](files/cal-com-license-slack.png) on the project's slack chat but things got stuck in a loop.
-After a post of mine, containing this license interpretation example, was [posted on Hacker News](https://news.ycombinator.com/item?id=31897648) the cofounder of cal.com [responded with some further insight](files/cal-com-agpl3-hn-comments.png) and updated the readme wording to the line posted above, which is perhaps more confusing it was before.
+After a post of mine, containing this license interpretation example, was [posted on Hacker News](https://news.ycombinator.com/item?id=31897648) the cofounder of cal.com [responded with some further insight](files/cal-com-agpl3-hn-comments.png) and updated the readme wording to the line posted above, which is perhaps more confusing than it was before.

 ### Rock RMS